jakuzzibubbles/jakuzzibubbles/README.txt

 # About Me 👋

-Hi there!
+Hello!
 I'm a skilled and dedicated project manager with a diverse professional background, a sense of humor 😄, lots of energy ⚡, and a constant drive for self-improvement 📈.

 ## Professional Background 🚀